kurron/ansible-monitor-provision/README.md

 #Overview
-This is an [Ansible](http://www.ansible.com/) playbook designed to greatly simplify the installation of [MongoDB](https://www.mongodb.org/) into an [Ubuntu 14.04](http://www.ubuntu.com/) instance.
-The playbook is:
+This is an [Ansible](http://www.ansible.com/) playbook designed to greatly simplify the installation of application monitoring simulation environment into an [Ubuntu 14.04](http://www.ubuntu.com/) instance.

-* quick -- normally taking only a few seconds to execute
-* configurable -- some of the more useful MongoDB settings are exposed as a single configuration file
-* convenient -- the default settings enable the most advanced storage engine MongoDB supports and are suitable for many projects

 #Prerequisites

 * an Ubuntu 14.04 Server instance with [SSH](http://www.openssh.com/) enabled and working
-* the instance must have an [XFS](https://en.wikipedia.org/wiki/XFS) partition large enough to store MongoDB's data files
 * the instance must have a user that has `sudo` privledges
-* the instance should have 4GB of RAM -- the default configuration allows MongoDB to claim 3GB of it
+* the instance should have 4GB of RAM
 * a box with the most current Ansible installed -- all testing was done using Ansible 1.9.3 on an Ubuntu 14.04 desktop talking to an Ubuntu 14.04 server